-In the late 1960s, Dudley headlined his own half-hour Animated Anthology series, which also included cartoons from Total Television.
-In 1999, Universal released a live-action Dudley Do-Right movie directed by Hugh Wilson and starring Brendan Fraser, Sarah Jessica Parker and Alfred Molina.
+In the late 1960s, Dudley headlined his own half-hour Animated Anthology series on ABC, which repackaged the original Jay Ward-produced Dudley segments from Rocky and Bullwinkle along with additional cartoons from Total Television.
+In 1999, Universal released a live-action Dudley Do-Right movie directed by Hugh Wilson and starring Brendan Fraser, Sarah Jessica Parker, and Alfred Molina.
 That same year, the show went on to inspire a log flume attraction at Universal's Islands of Adventure, titled, Dudley Do-Right's Ripsaw Falls.

 Dudley Do-Right provides examples of the following tropes:

-- All Love Is Unrequited: Dudley is fond of Nell, Nell is fond of... his horse.
+- All Love Is Unrequited: Dudley likes Nell, but she only has eyes for his horse.

 - Amazing Technicolor Population: Exactly why Snidely Whiplash has pea-green skin is never explained.
 He must be just that evil.

 - Ambiguous Time Period: The show is vaguely set somewhere in the range of the 1890s to the 1920s or so.
 Some episodes get more specific, but such specifics are never maintained consistently from episode to episode due to the use of Negative Continuity.
 Either that or no one ever ages.

 - Anachronism Stew: Too many to list.
 Perhaps most notably, the RCMP wasn't founded until 1920, so Dudley should be working for its predecessor, the NWMP, in episodes that are explicitly set pre-1920.

 - Animation Bump: The few shorts done in the U.S. (usually animated by Gerard Baldwin) look better than the ones done in Mexico as usual.
 The most striking difference is that the mouth movements are more specific and fluid.